Is your French bulldog crying all night? Are you wondering how to stop it? Why do Frenchies howl so much?

 French bulldogs, like any other canine, have well-developed tear ducts.
 If you find your dog tearing up and crying, it means that something is wrong with the dog.

 However, canines do not cry like humans for emotional reasons.
 It is always influenced by internal factors that regard physical health.
 The following could be the reason behind all the tears:

-Eye infections are the most commonly found reason for a French bulldog to start tearing up.
-This can be confirmed by check or any abnormalities in your little Frenchie’s big eyes.
+Eye infections are the most common reason a French bulldog starts tearing up.
+This can be confirmed by a check or any abnormalities in your little Frenchie’s big eyes.

 If you find any mucus in the eyes or a yellow layer beneath the eyes, it is highly possible that it is an eye infection.
 You can even check for bloodshot eyes to decide whether it is an eye infection or not.

 One of the primary reasons Frenchies causes a teary eye is the blockage of tear ducts.
 This is a condition that is found in humans as well as canines.